Baby play: why it’s important for movement and motor skills development

 - strengthen muscles for movements like rolling, crawling and pulling to stand.

 You’re the thing that interests your baby most.
 Playing and moving with your baby is a great way to bond with your baby.
-You can also give your baby lots of praise and encouragement as he learns more physical skills.
+You can also give your baby plenty of praise and encouragement as they learn more physical skills and do new things.